 The Australian Government does not have a policy on the storage of each graduate's AHEGS.
-If choosing to store the AHEGS for future use, it is recommended that the institution captures a version of the AHEGS at the point of graduation and uses this to meet requests for additional copies.
-This may be stored as a PDF or Word document, or in electronic records management systems, such as TRIM.
+If choosing to store the AHEGS for future use, it is recommended the institution capture a version of the AHEGS at the point of graduation and uses this to meet requests for additional copies.